ar-jan/llm-venice/README.md

 ### Image upscaling

 You can upscale existing images.
-The following saves the returned image as `image_upscaled.png` in the same directory as the original file:
+The following example saves the returned image as `image_upscaled.png` in the same directory as the original file:

 `llm venice upscale /path/to/image.jpg`.